Teetee-lab/City-Bikeshare-System/README.md

 - count - number of total rentals

 ## Summary
-The first EDA we run on the train data shows that the season, workingday, holiday, and weather columns are categorical data.
-Also, the temp and atemp columns are normal distributions with a bell curve while humidity is negatively skewed.
-Coupled with that, windspeed and the label ('count') are both positively skewed which means that there are more positive values.
-The datetime column needs to be converted to datetime in order to view the summary per year, month, day, and hours of the demand for the bikes.
+The first EDA performed on the train data shows that the season, workingday, holiday, and weather columns are categorical data.
+The temp and atemp columns graph posit a normal distribution with a bell curve and the humidity curve is negatively skewed.
+Coupled with that, windspeed and the label ('count') are both positively skewed, that explained that the data have more positive values.
+The datetime column was converted to datetime in order to view the summary per year, month, day, and hours that bikes are rented.

-With that being said, we had to create new columns for the datetime, so that we can know the counts of bike demand per year, months, day and hour.
-Not only that, but we also change the season and weather data type to categorical.
+With that being said, I created new columns for the datetime, to know the counts of bike demand per year, months, day and hour.
+Not only that, but also change the season and weather data type to categorical.

 The LightGBMLarge_BAG_L1 model performed much better than the baseline model with a rmse score of -32.291402; which is 71% much better than the initial algorithm; the fact that it was able to read the new features that were implemented 'year', month, day, hour, and 'season', 'weather' as a categorical to train the algorithms make it perform great on unseen test data.
 Also, when the LightGBMLarge_BAG_L1 was hyper-tuned with different parameters, it was able to search for a better LightGBMLarge_BAG_L1 model that fit the  unseen data.